Home

 The dial pointer bulb burned out in this unit as well and it was probably the most challenging work for me in this model.
 It is not so easy to replace a burned-out dial pointer bulb in Pioneer SX-434.
 Ideally, the dial pointer holder should be removed from the dial panel before bulb replacement.
 But in that case, the holder should be disassembled from the dial string.
 I didn't want to break the factory sealing and decided to replace the burned bulb without disassembling the dial pointer holder from the dial string.
 Well, I wouldn't say it is an easy task but it is doable with extra care and with the right tools.
 I used an X-ACTO #2 Knife again and small pliers to release a plastic dial holder from the metal part.
 Be extra cautious during this step if you need to replace a dial pointer bulb in this model.
 It is very easy to break a plastic needle.
 I was patient and lucky.
 The plastic needle was not broken and I successfully replaced the old bulb with a new one!

-Pioneer SX-434_Dial Pointer Bulb_Removed from the holder
+Pioneer SX-434_Dial Pointer_original lamp removed from the holder

 DC offset and Bias Adjustments